NONYEpaul/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts the number of directories in the PATH script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters
+script that counts the number of directories in the PATH script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters script that prints a number with two decimal places